Pier Antonio Micheli: from excursions to manuscripts

 Maximum emphasis was given to the manuscripts with illustrations, from those attributed to Tommaso Chellini and Giovanni Bonechi, to those attributed to the hand of Micheli himself.

-The digitization of Micheli's manuscripts is currently in progess.
-Some of them are already entirely accessible on Impronte Digitali.
+The digitization of Micheli's manuscripts is currently in progress.
+Some of them are already fullyaccessible on Impronte Digitali.